Camille Pissarro: A "revolutionary" style

+Other mediums

+Pissarro was also known to experiment with lithographs, woodblock engravings, and original techniques in multicolor etching and monotype.
+Art historian Cora Michael notes that "of the Impressionists, Pissarro was perhaps the one most devoted to printmaking and…approached prints from the point of view of an avant-garde artist."
+In the 1880s to early 1890s, Pissarro returned to his studio in Pontoise, where he worked with many different print mediums to produce works such as "Vegetable Market at Pontoise" and "The Road to Rouen: The Hills of Pontoise".

 Neo-Impressionist period

 By the 1880s, Pissarro began to explore new themes and methods of painting to break out of what he felt was an artistic "mire".
 As a result, Pissarro went back to his earlier themes by painting the life of country people, which he had done in Venezuela in his youth.
 Degas described Pissarro's subjects as "peasants working to make a living".

 However, this period also marked the end of the Impressionist period due to Pissarro's leaving the movement.
 As Joachim Pissarro points out:

 "Once such a die-hard Impressionist as Pissarro had turned his back on Impressionism, it was apparent that Impressionism had no chance of surviving ..."

 It was Pissarro's intention during this period to help "educate the public" by painting people at work or at home in realistic settings, without idealising their lives.
-Pierre-Auguste Renoir, in 1882, referred to Pissarro's work during this period as "revolutionary," in his attempt to portray the "common man."
+Pierre-Auguste Renoir, in 1882, referred to Pissarro's work during this period as "revolutionary," in his attempt to portray the "common man".
 Pissarro himself did not use his art to overtly preach any kind of political message, however, although his preference for painting humble subjects was intended to be seen and purchased by his upper class clientele.
 He also began painting with a more unified brushwork along with pure strokes of color.